Welcome Parents and Families!

 About the Program

 As a satellite of Belmont-Harrison Career Centers, the primary goal of the Entertainment Marketing program is to equip students with the knowledge and skills necessary to find success and employment in the journalism, media, and entertainment industries should they choose to follow that career path.
-Today more than ever, employers are less interested in the piece of paper from a university and more interested in whether you have creative vision skills and creative vision to do the work!
-Four high school classes are currently offered, and each focuses on a different facet of media arts:
+Today more than ever, employers are less interested in the piece of paper from a university and more interested in whether you have the skills and creative vision to do the work!
+Four high school courses are offered, each focusing on a different area of the media arts industry:

 Head to the Program Handbook for more information on each course!